-It takes time and effort to clean up your patches and get them into a publishable, well factored state.
-Effort that many people don't want to spend.
-If thats the case why do it?
+It takes time and effort to clean up your patches and get them into a publishable, well-factored state.
+Effort that many people don't want to expend.
+If that's the case why do it?

-A single patch focused on a single set of change is much easier to review and comment on then a single change spread over a number of patches or a single patch that contains a large number of unrelated changes.
+A single patch focused on a single unit of change is much easier to review and discuss then a single change spread over a number of patches or a single patch that contains a large number of unrelated changes.

-Knowing what reason generated a patch (a ticket, a story, a customer request) and being able to tie the change that accomplishes that reason to the reason itself goes a long way towards making your patch comprehensible to the reviewer.
+Knowing why a request was created (a ticket, a story, a customer request) and being able to tie that to a commit that solves the problem goes a long way towards making your patch comprehensible to the reviewer.

-In my opinion, it will help you in maintaining your code base, in understanding why a particular change occured and what the steps leading up to that change will be.
-Also the discipline of patch higheene will help you focus on the change that needs to occur for to solve just problem at hand.
+This will help in maintaining our code base.
+It will help us understand why a particular change occurred and what the steps leading up to that change will be.
+Also the discipline of patch hygiene will help you focus on the change that needs to occur for to solve just problem at hand.
 Saving a lot of wasted time and effort on things that don't matter.

-What exactly is one unit of change?
-The answer is of course, it depends.
-The rule of thumb is that if its directly related to the change you are actively working on, that is it can be tied directly to what you are holding in your head, then its probably part of the same change.
+What exactly is one 'unit' of change?
+Like is so often the case, the answer is 'it depends'.
+The rule of thumb is that if its directly related to the problem (story, task, etc) you are actively working on and it can be tied directly to what you are holding in your head, then its probably a 'Unit' of change.

 However, if you see a bug or refactoring opportunity while doing other things, that's not part of that change and should be a separate commit.
-If you have two things in your head and are kind of working on them at the same time because they are somehow related in your mind those also are not part of the same change.
+If you have two things in your head and are kind of working on them at the same time because they are somehow related then those also are not part of the same change.

-The key is the Interactive Rebase in git.
+The key is the Interactive Rebase functionality in git.
 This is the tool you will use to clean up and manipulate your git history.
-I wont go into too much detail here, but I will refer you to many other good discussions on the subject.
+Following are some links that might help you.